DAVID J. WILLIS ATTORNEY

 Types of Land Trusts

-(1) Entry Trusts – used by an investor to acquire a property to be "flipped" using an assignment of beneficial interest.
+entry trusts, used by an investor to acquire a property, usually with the intention of flipping using an assignment of beneficial interest;

-(2) Exit Trusts – used by an investor to "sell" property to a buyer who is working to restore credit and obtain financing.
+exit trusts, used by an investor to transfer limited rights in a property to a buyer who is working to restore credit and obtain traditional financing;

-(1) Anonymity Trusts – an asset is held under the trust´s name with no reference to underlying ownership.
+anonymity trusts, which hold an asset under the trust’s name with no reference to a trustee or underlying ownership.

-Clients often call attorneys and ask for a "standard" trust – or worse, a fill-in-the-blank form – neither of which exists at any acceptable level of quality.
-There is no substitute for the analysis and advice of a competent professional in this complex area of the law.
-The challenge for the attorney is to discover what the client is trying to achieve and then tailor a document to suit specific needs.
+Clients often ask attorneys for a "standard" trust (or worse, a fill-in-the-blank form they can use themselves) neither of which exists at any acceptable level of quality.
+There is no substitute for the analysis and drafting expertise of a competent professional in this complex area.
+Because trust agreements can be written in so many different ways, the challenge for the attorney is to discover what the client is trying to achieve and then tailor a custom document to suit specific needs.